Frequently Asked Questions

 Number Portability

 Number portability is not available in Togo.
-This means mobile numbers remain tied to their original carrier, which helps ensure consistent message routing and delivery.
+Mobile numbers remain tied to their original carrier, which helps ensure consistent message routing and delivery.

 Sending SMS to Landlines

-Sending SMS to landline numbers is not possible in Togo.
-Attempts to send messages to landline numbers will result in a failed delivery and an error response (400 error code 21614).
-These messages will not appear in logs and accounts will not be charged for failed attempts.
+You cannot send SMS to landline numbers in Togo.
+Attempts to send messages to landline numbers will result in failed delivery and an error response (400 error code 21614).
+These messages will not appear in logs, and your account will not be charged for failed attempts.

 Consent and Opt-In